SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 Mixed Integer Kriging with Exponential Homoscedastic Hypersphere (EHH)
 ----------------------------------------------------------------------

-This surrogate model also consider that the correlation kernel between the levels of a given variable is a symmetric positive definite matrix.
+This surrogate model also considers that the correlation kernel between the levels of a given variable is a symmetric positive definite matrix.
 The latter matrix is estimated through an hypersphere parametrization depending on several hyperparameters.
 Thereafter, an exponential kernel is applied to the matrix.
 To finish with, the data correlation matrix is build as the product of the correlation matrices over the various variables.
 Therefore, this model could not model negative correlation and only works with absolute exponential and Gaussian kernels.
 Details can be found in [1]_ .

 Example of mixed integer Exponential Homoscedastic Hypersphere model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^